 How often should I exercise my pelvic floor?

 As pelvic floor exercises can be done while you're going about your business without anyone noticing, try to do them as often as you can.
-Don't overdo it though and make sure you know how to relax the muscles as well as tighten them as this can help during the second stage of labour where relaxing the muscles around your vagina may help you to avoid damaging your perineum.
+Don't overdo it, and make sure you know how to relax the muscles as well as tighten them – this can help during the second stage of labour, where relaxing the muscles around your vagina may help you to avoid damaging your perineum.

-Every woman should aim to make pelvic floor exercises a regular activity to maintain a healthy and fully functioning pelvic area.
-Try to associate them with something else you do every day, such as during your regular commute, listening to The Archers or watching your favourite soap.
+Everyone should aim to make these exercises a regular activity to maintain a healthy and fully functioning set of pelvic floor muscles.
+Try to associate them with something else you do every day, such as during your regular commute, checking Twitter, or watching your favourite show.
 This way, you're more likely to remember to do them.